-- In series two Being Human, the Big Bad was seconds away from killing Mitchell, George and/or Nina when the previously-exorcised Annie temporarily breaks out of Hell just so she can grab the guy and haul him back in with her.
+- In series two Being Human, the Big Bad is seconds away from killing Mitchell, George and/or Nina when the previously-exorcised Annie temporarily breaks out of Hell just so she can grab the guy and haul him back in with her.
 Yeah, it's that sort of show.

-- In Star Fox 64, James Mccloud (or at least, his ghost?) shows you Venom's escape route after defeating Andross.
+- In Star Fox 64, James McCloud (or at least, his ghost?) shows you Venom's escape route after defeating Andross.

 - Metal Gear Solid: Grey Fox.